zonika/school-domain-with-db-web-0715-public/README.md

 ### `::new_from_db`

 This is an interesting method.
 Ultimately, the database is going to return an array representing a student's data.
 We need a way to cast that data into the appropriate attributes of a student.
 This method encapsulates that functionality.
 You can even think of it as new_from_array.
-Methods like this, that return instances of the class, are known as constructors, just like `::new`, except that they extend the functionality of `::new` without overwriting `initializee`
+Methods like this, that return instances of the class, are known as constructors, just like `::new`, except that they extend the functionality of `::new` without overwriting `initialize`

 ### `::find_by_name`